RevenueCat/purchases-hybrid-common/RELEASING.md

 - Run `fastlane bump_and_update_changelog version:X.Y.Z` (where X.Y.Z is the new version) to update the version number in `android/build.gradle`, `android/gradle.properties` and `PurchasesHybridCommon.podspec`
 - Update purchases-android version in `android/build.gradle`
 - Update purchases-ios pod version in `PurchasesHybridCommon.podspec` and `ios/PurchasesHybridCommon/Podfile`.
-- Open a PR, merge and tag master.
+- Open a PR, merge and tag main.
 - run `carthage build --archive --platform iOS`
 - Upload to the new release PurchasesHybridCommon.framework.zip
 - Create a github release